Definitions

 Indicators

 ESSA requires states receiving federal education funding establish indicators to measure student growth toward meeting the state’s long-term goals.
-Maryland’s ESSA plan includes indicators for the following areas: Academic achievement, academic progress, graduation rate, progress in achieving English language proficiency, school quality or student success, and readiness for postsecondary success.
+Maryland’s ESSA plan includes indicators for the following areas: Academic achievement, academic progress, graduation rate, progress in achieving English language proficiency, school quality and student success, and readiness for postsecondary success.

 Each indicator has a weight to ensure meaningful differentiation between all public schools in the state.
 The indicator table lists each indicator and weight in the accountability system.
 (Each indicator is discussed in greater detail below.)